 Another earthquake baroque church is the metropolitan church in Plaza Burgos – St. Paul Cathedral (aka Vigan Cathedral).
 It was raining when we went there so we just stop for a while to view it inside the tricycle.

-The first and second churches were destroyed by the earthquakes and this is the present one which is completed in 1800.
+The first and second churches were destroyed by previous earthquakes and this is the present one which is completed in 1800.

-You will have the chance to try your skills on pot-making.
+You will have the chance to learn pottery hands-on.
 It’s fun to try!

-The residence of late president Elpidio Quirino and his wife Alicia Syquia is located in Quirino Blvd, a street named after him.
+The residence of late president Elpidio Quirino and his wife Alicia Syquia is located in Quirino Blvd, a street named after their prominent family.
 The mansion was given as a dowry.

 The house has elegant old furnitures, paintings and many rooms.
-The museum guide, who was a history teacher, explained the functions of each rooms.
+Our museum guide, a former history teacher, explained the functions of each rooms.

-It was said that there were separate spaces to entertain affluent guests and ordinary visitors suggesting discrimination during those times.
+It was said that there are separate spaces to entertain affluent guests and ordinary visitors suggesting discrimination during those times.
 There is a peek hole to see if the guest is worthy to be received in the main sala.
-Also, it has different bells in the kitchen rooms to call their househelps and also has secret doors designed for escape during the upheavals.
+Also, it has different bells in the kitchen rooms to call their househelps and has secret doors designed for escape during upheavals.